feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 ```

 The `history` property of the History Service is API-compatible with the history
 package.
-Note, however, that the `go`, `goBack`, `goForward` and `block` methods
+Note, however, that the `go`, `back`, `forward` and `block` methods are
-are not supported.
+not supported.
 For further information, reference its
 [documentation][history-npm].

 ### As the Integrator